ghc-proposals/ghc-proposals/proposals/0000-no-sugared-incompleteness.rst

    For a report, the guiding principle behind ``NoIncomplete`` only requires that the Haskell implementation's pattern match completeness checking by sound, not sophisticated.
    Even banning all pattern matching would abide by the principle.
    We do want some programs to be guaranteed to be valid Haskell, of course.
-   So if and when ``NoIncomplete`` were submitted to become Orthodox Haskell, as simple and conservative completness checking algorithm would be specified.
+   So if and when ``NoIncomplete`` were submitted to be the official default, a simple and conservative completness checking algorithm would be specified in the report.

      To be clear, punting on that spec need not block implementing for ``NoIncomplete`` for GHC, as GHC can always accept more programs than the spec.

 #.
 Let there be a new flag ``-fdefer-incompleteness-errors``, which defers these new compile-time errors from modules with ``NoIncomplete`` to be run-time errors.
+   It has no effect on ``Incomplete`` modules.

    The deferred errors still exist at compile time, but as warnings.
-   Warnings will be categorized under the new warning categories:
+   Warnings will be categorized under these new warning categories:

    - ``deferred-incomplete-patterns``
    - ``deferred-incomplete-uni-patterns``